 I’m Still Here

 Art by prisoners, secure patients and detainees, entered into the 2018 Koestler Awards.

 Curated by prisoners’ families

 19 September – 4 November 2018

 What’s it like having a loved one in prison?
 Our I’m Still Here exhibition featured artwork entered into the 2018 Koestler Awards for arts in criminal justice.
 Curated by families supporting someone inside, each family selected artworks that illustrate their experiences.
 Their exhibition featured adiverse range of art, writing and music being created by prisoners, secure patients and detainees, as well as people on community sentences, across the UK.

 I’m Still Here is the 11th exhibition produced in partnership with Southbank Centre, and followed the 2017 exhibition Inside, curated by Antony Gormley.

-Working alongside Southbank Centre exhibition hosts to welcome visitors and invigilate the exhibition, are ex-prisoner Hosts were specially recruited, trained and employed by the Koestler Trust.
+Working alongside Southbank Centre exhibition hosts to welcome visitors and invigilate the exhibition, are ex-prisoner Hosts were specially recruited, trained and employed by Koestler Arts.
 As well as gaining valuable work experience and new skills, the hosts offered first-hand insight on how the arts reflect and transform the lives of those in secure and criminal justice settings.